reece/crossmap/README.rst

 News
 ===================

+* 08/18/16: Release version 0.2.4:

+ * fixed bugs during BAM file conversion:

+  * When the strand of read changes, the seq filed is reverse complemented and the quality field is reversed.

+ * In the output VCF file, if the reference allele field is empty:

+  * Use CrossMap v0.2.4.
+Update pysam to the latest version.
+And make sure chromosome IDs in the reference genome file are like "chr1", "chr2", ... , "chrY" (but not "1", "2", ... ,"chrY", in this case, pysam cannot index your reference genome file for some unknown reasons.).

+* 04/13/16: Release version 0.2.3:

+ * Same as v0.2.2.
+ * Two dependency packages bx-python and pysam do not shipped with CrossMap starting from v0.2.3 .
+ * Users could install CrossMap using pip: **pip install CrossMap**.
+Note: bx-python and pysam will be installed automatically if they haven’t been installed before.

 * 11/10/15: Release version 0.2.2: Generate *.unmap files (regions that cannot be unambiguously converted) when converting BED, GTF, GFF files.
 This version also supports genePred (bed12+8) format.
 (Thanks for Andrew Yates from EMBL-EBI)
 * 08/26/15: Release version 0.2.1: Very minor change, same as 0.2.
 * 08/11/15: Release version 0.2: Fixed the bug that CrossMap will not convert wiggle format files due to name collision with bx python.